michalis011/SmartPark_hardware/README.md

 Once installed, go to Tools > Board > ESP8622 Boards, and choose the "LOLIN (WEMOS) D1 R2 & mini".

 Everything is set!
 Connect the Wemos D1 mini to the windows 10 mchine through a USB cable.

+#### For entrance barrier Wi-Fi module:
+Verify and Upload the "Wemos_MQTT_connection_sender_parking_entrance.ino" script.

+#### For slots Wi-Fi module:
-Verify and Upload the "Wemos_MQTT_connection_sender.ino" script.
+Verify and Upload the "Wemos_MQTT_connection_sender_parking_slots.ino" script.

 ### Node-red
 #### Windows 10 Installation